 The Moore Institute, along with other research institutes within NUI Galway, have come together to form COVID-19 Response Groups within their respective areas of research.
 The purpose of these groups is to draw on colleagues’ expertise with regard to the impact of COVID-19 and to foster potential research and collaboration.

 In leading the initiative from a humanities and social studies perspective, the Moore Institute is exploring the effect of this pandemic in relation to areas such as political culture and its influence on decision-making; social media and the virus; education; racism; historical precedents; the psychology of infectious disease; security; globalization.
-Contributions from colleagues to-date are featured below.
+Contributions, including Webinars and News and Opinions, from colleagues to-date are featured below.

 If you are interested in being part of these conversations and would like to be involved with this group, please contact Dan Carey, Director of the Institute – email@example.com.